-Cult film director Jeff Krulick, known for the legendary short, "Heavy Metal Parking Lot," will be returning to Richmond on Friday, July 26 for a screening of his latest work, the documentary "Led Zeppelin Played Here."
+Cult film director Jeff Krulik, known for the legendary short, "Heavy Metal Parking Lot," will be returning to Richmond on Friday, July 26 for a screening of his latest work, the documentary "Led Zeppelin Played Here."
 The evening is being presented by the James River Film Society.

 Called a "Rock-and-roll Roshoman" by the Washington Post, the film examines the urban legend that rock greats Led Zeppelin once performed to 50 teenagers at the Wheaton Youth Center on Georgia Avenue in Wheaton, Maryland, on Jan.
 20, 1969 during the first presidential inauguration of Richard Milhous Nixon.